 What would we improve?
 Find some way, any way, for the covers to not get a big crease down the middle if they get accidentally jammed into the abyss of an ADHDers backpack or bag.
 Probably not possible, but we were able to land on the moon, so it seems within reach.

 About the System:

 Now, on to the really important part of the review; does the Planner Pad approach help ADHDers get a handle on their lives?
 The Planner Pad system seems like something you’ve seen before, but really haven’t.
 It does everything you keep meaning to do, or, perhaps, you keep trying to do on several different pads of paper at once and then failing.
 Let us explain:

 The ADHD brain loves having two time zones: Now and Not Now.
-The Planner Pad system seems particularly effective for managing ADHD-related challenges with time and planning because it provides a simple and structured external scaffolding to work your way from the over-flowing list of things on your mind to organizing necessary and prioritized tasks within time.
+The Planner Pad system seems particularly effective for managing ADHD-related challenges with time and planning.
+It provides a simple and structured external scaffolding to work your way from the overflowing list of things on your mind to organizing necessary and prioritized tasks within time.